 Imitation clotted cream

-Since it’s quite a trouble to make clotted cream (especially if you don’t have a low temperature oven), and since clotted cream tends to be less widely available, several imitation recipes float around the web.
+Since it’s quite a trouble to make clotted cream (especially if you don’t have a low temperature oven), and since it tends to be less widely available, several imitation recipes float around the web.
 Some involve mixing creme fraiche with mascarpone, two other rich dairy products.
 These products look and kind of taste like clotted cream.
 It’s a very simple and smart solution, with more regularly available ingredients, but interesting because both of the ingredients have undergone very different processing steps than clotted cream!

 Besides the fact that I’ve eaten clotted cream, I haven’t yet tried making it myself.
 So I had to really on the worldwide web to gain some knowledge.
 Here are some of the sources I’ve been using: the Kitchn, wikipedia, Tori Avey, and a manufacturer’s website.